Durzot/BT_VariantAnnotator/README.md

 ```

 You may replace `/usr/local/bin` with whatever path where you usually save binaries.
 Finish the installation of vcf2maf following the instructions given in the [github](https://github.com/mskcc/vcf2maf).

+#### 2.3

+The main function for annotating a vcf is `run_annotator` in `main` module.
+Have a look at `run_example_tcga_GA.py` to have an example of how to run the tool and at the `run_annotator` documentation for more details about the options.

+## 3. References

+McLaren, W., Gil, L., Hunt, S.E. et al. The Ensembl Variant Effect Predictor.
+Genome Biol 17, 122 (2016). [https://doi.org/10.1186/s13059-016-0974-4](https://doi.org/10.1186/s13059-016-0974-4).